Pion and Kaon PDFs from Lattice QCD via Large Momentum Effective Theory and Short-Distance Factorization: Summary and Outlook

 \section{Summary and Outlook}

 In this work, we present a detailed lattice QCD determination of the unpolarized twist-2 parton distribution functions (PDFs) for the pion and kaon.
 The calculation is done on an $N_f=2+1+1$ ensemble of maximally twisted mass fermions with a clover term.
 The ensemble reproduces a pion mass of 260 MeV, a kaon mass of 530 MeV, and a lattice spacing of 0.0934 fm.
 Utilizing meson boosts up to $|P_3|=2.07$ GeV, we analyzed non-local operators containing Wilson lines within both the Large-Momentum Effective Theory (LaMET) and Short-Distance Factorization (SDF) frameworks.

-Our analysis aims at exploring the feasibility of extracting the pion and kaon PDFs using these complementary approaches.
-The pseudo-distribution method, employing multiple momenta, effectively utilizes data across various Ioffe times.
-In contrast, the quasi-distribution approach offers valuable cross-validation through independent calculations at fixed momentum boosts, ideally large.
+The use of both LaMET and SDF allows us to analyze the same lattice matrix elements through two distinct factorization formalisms.
+In the LaMET framework, the extraction is performed at fixed momentum boosts and probes convergence in the large-momentum expansion, including sensitivity to power corrections in $1/P_3$.
+In contrast, the SDF approach exploits short-distance factorization in Ioffe time and combines multiple momentum–separation pairs, introducing a different reconstruction strategy and sensitivity to short-distance behavior.
+The comparison between the two approaches can, therefore, provide a nontrivial cross-check of methodology-driven systematics, including power corrections, matching effects, and reconstruction assumptions.
+Once systematic uncertainties are quantified (some requiring multi-ensemble datasets), comparison between the two frameworks can help assess the reliability of the lattice data.
+In this sense, the dual analysis can strengthen the robustness of the conclusions beyond what could be inferred from either method alone.

 Interestingly, the light-cone PDFs reconstructed via LaMET exhibit small, but non-negligible, momentum boost dependence even at $P_3$ below 1 GeV.
 To this end, we perform an infinite-momentum extrapolation, focusing on the momenta above 1 GeV.
+The quoted uncertainties in this work are purely statistical, as the data are obtained from a single lattice ensemble.
+A controlled assessment of these effects requires additional ensembles.

 In addition to the standard PDFs, we also obtain the valence and $v2s$ flavor combinations.
 The light-cone PDFs are presented in the $\MSb$ scheme at a scale $\mu$ of 2 GeV; selected results are shown at $\mu=5.2$ GeV.By comparing the different flavors and particles, we discuss the role of the up-quark in the pion and kaon, as well as the differences between the up and strange quarks in the kaon.
 At $\mu=5.2$ GeV, we find that the up-quark contribution is similar in the pion and kaon, and they are up to 80\% of the strange-quark contribution in the kaon; this is consistent with other studies as discussed in Sec.~\ref{sec:results_pseudo}.